-Usually shrimp cakes, crab cakes, and other such dishes are made using bread or breadcrumbs as a binder or filler, and we could have used gluten-free breadcrumbs in this recipe.
+Usually crab cakes are made using bread or breadcrumbs as a binder or filler, and we could have used gluten-free breadcrumbs inner shrimp cakes.
 But since my husband is trying to follow a paleo diet, we decided to use cauliflower instead.
 Yes, cauliflower.
 I know, that sounds of another world, or you might even say…weird.
 I wish I had taken a photo of my son’s face when we told him, after he had inhaled half of what was on his plate, that the shrimp cakes were made with cauliflower.
 It only took a moment; however, for him to recover from his shock and continue diving into his dinner.
 According to him, these shrimp cakes are out-of-this-world.
 They really are delicious.
 I love that when I bite into them, I can taste the shrimp and not breading.

 ½ head cauliflower